 Earlier this month, the Chinese province of Hunan opened a new glass walkway to the visiting public.
-Tourists may now enjoy its mountainous landscapes in a stunning yet terrifying way.

 Hundreds of visitors armed with their camera phones and selfie sticks have braved the glass pathways since its opening on August 2.